How do I audition?

 If you are responsible for supporting yourself, you need to provide your own financial information and tax returns.
 If you and your parent/guardian share responsibility, please submit both and attach a letter explaining your specific circumstances.

 When will I be notified about scholarship awards?

-Applicants will be notified of our award decisions by May 15th, leaving enough time before registration and deposit are due June 1st.
+Applicants will be notified of our award decisions by May 15 at the latest.

 What responsibilities come with being awarded a scholarship?